 Shadow copy is a snapshot of the data on the drive or folder.
 After taking a snapshot of the data, the server keeps track of changes of the data.
 These changes are stored on the same drive as original file, but can be changed.
 Shadow copy does not copy all the files and folders but instead keeps track of these changes utilizing certain amount of disk space.
 This is the reason you can’t use shadow copy for traditional backup replacement.
 Shadow copy can take many snapshots as long as the specified disk space is available.
 When the allocated disk space is full, shadow copy deletes the older snapshot.
+The steps shown in this post works for both Server 2012 and 2012 R2.

-Configure Shadow Copy of Shared Folder in Server 2012
+Enable and Configure Shadow Copy of Shared Folder in Server 2012

 After clicking Enable, you will see little warning about default schedule settings.
 You can always change the default settings.